nacht-falter/sonic-explorers/README.md

 I chose [Open Sans](https://fonts.google.com/specimen/Open+Sans) as the main font for the application for its clean look and good legibility.
 It is used for all text elements on the page except for headings.

-For headings I chose [Exo 2](https://fonts.google.com/specimen/Exo+2), which has a more playful and futuristic look.
+For headings, I chose [Exo 2](https://fonts.google.com/specimen/Exo+2), which has a more playful and futuristic look.

 ## Agile Methodology